bonett/forecast-application/README.md

 > Version 1.0.0.

-This forecast application with Webpack, ReactJs, Reactstrap, Sass, Bootstrap, Babel, BEM.
+This forecast application with ReactJs, Sass, Bootstrap, BEM.

 ## Requirements